51st-Vfw/JAFDTC/doc/Airframe_F16C.md

 - If unable to infer from datalink team, use the value from the configuration.

-Once the element number is known, the lead and TACAN setup can be determined with the assumption that lead will setup a yardstick will all members of the flight.
+Once the element number is known, the lead and TACAN setup can be determined with the assumption that lead will setup a yardstick will all members of the flight (with lead on TACAN channel number *T* and all others on TACAN channel number *T*&nbsp;+&nbsp;63; for example 38Y and 101Y).

 # Configurable Systems on the Viper